robcarver17/pysystemtrade/docs/backtesting.md

 ### Pickling and unpickling saved cache data

 It can take a while to backtest a large system.
 It's quite useful to be able to save the contents of the cache and reload it later.
-I use the python pickle module to do this.
+I use the Python pickle module to do this.

-For boring python related reasons not all elements in the cache will be saved.
+For boring Python related reasons not all elements in the cache will be saved.
 The accounting information, and the optimisation functions used when estimating weights, will be excluded and won't be reloaded.

 ```python